alchemycodelab/alchemy-student-projects/Fall-2020/Foundations-I.md

  ### Oregon Trail Nuevo

 > Description
 >>In Oregon Trail Nuevo the player assumes the role of a driver and is faced with a series of choices as they relocate from San Diego, California to Portland, Oregon.
-Written in vanilla JavaScript.
+Written in vanilla JavaScript with HTML and CSS.

 * [Repo](https://github.com/Oregon-Trail-2020)